 After learning how to use the MIG welder, you will make repairs in the home.
 The MIG welder can be utilized on mild steel, stainless steel, and aluminum of different thickness.
 The shielding gas varies depending on the welding wire and base metal.

 Assemble the safety gear

 You will require a set of safety equipment to make sure that you are safe when welding.
-This is inclusive of protective clothing, masks/welding helmet , and gloves.
+This is inclusive of one of the best welding jackets, welding boots, welding knee guards, respirator mask or welding helmet , and gloves.